Essentials Tour du Mont-Blanc Guided

 Day 7 - Chamonix

-Climb to the Col de Balme pass on the border with France, descend to Le Tour, and finish with a run through the Chamonix valley.
+Climb to the Col de Balme on the border with France, descend to Le Tour, and finish with a run through the Chamonix valley.
 Celebrate with a group dinner back in town.

 Day 8 - Depart from Chamonix